danielcbit/apcctrl/doc/manual/manual.rst

 Note that the ``ugen`` driver is called out.
 If you do not see any dmesg entries related to your UPS, ensure that it is turned on and that the USB cable is connected at both ends.
-Also verify that you installed Apcupsd as root using the '``make install``' command and that you performed a reconfigure boot afterward.
+Also verify that you installed apcctrl as root using the '``make install``' command and that you performed a reconfigure boot afterward.

 Device Nodes
 ~~~~~~~~~~~~

-Apcupsd communicates with the UPS through the USB generic device, ``ugen``.
+apcctrl communicates with the UPS through the USB generic device, ``ugen``.
-The reconfigure boot performed after Apcupsd installation
+The reconfigure boot performed after apcctrl installation
 will ensure the correct device nodes are created.
 Once your UPS has
 been recognized in dmesg as shown above, you can check /dev/usb to
 see if the device nodes have appeared: